marinov98/Sign-Lang-Tutor/README.md

 Installs the python environment from the enviroment file located in the `api` folder and then returns the user to the original directory

-### `yarn/npm run app:install`

-Installs packages for both the frontend and backend and goes into appropriate conda environment

 ### `yarn/npm run server:start`

 Starts the flask back-end server